Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Gaussian Approximation for BNN

 The passage from the hidden variables $\bm{Z}$, to their corresponding activation units $\bm{A}$ cannot be done analytically using non-linear activation functions.
-In order to work around this difficulty, we propose to employ functions that are linearized at $\mathbb{E}[\bm{Z}]=\bm{\mu_Z}$. \emph{Linearized activation functions} $\tilde{\sigma}(\cdot)$ allow calculating analytically the expected vector $\mathbb{E}[\bm{A}]$, the covariance $\text{cov}(\bm{A})$, as well as the covariance between activation units and the weight and bias $\text{cov}(\bm{A},\bm{\theta})$, where $\bm{\theta}=\{\bm{W},\bm{B}\}$.
+In order to work around this difficulty, we propose to employ functions that are locally linearized at $\mathbb{E}[\bm{Z}]=\bm{\mu_Z}$, analogously to what is done for the extended Kalman filter \citep{haykin2004kalman}. \emph{Locally linearized activation functions} $\tilde{\sigma}(\cdot)$ allow calculating analytically the expected vector $\mathbb{E}[\bm{A}]$, the covariance $\text{cov}(\bm{A})$, as well as the cross-covariance between activation units and the weight and bias $\text{cov}(\bm{A},\bm{\theta})$, where $\bm{\theta}=\{\bm{W},\bm{B}\}$.
 Figure \ref{FIG:LACT} presents an example for the linearization of a softplus activation function.
-Note that a linearized activation function is not equivalent to having a linear activation function because for each instance of input covariates $\bm{x}_i$, the linearization is done at a different value $\mu_z$ which maintains the non-linear dependency between $\bm{x}_i$ and the output $\bm{y}_i$.
-It is known that this linearization procedure is an approximation of the \emph{change of variable rule} that would be required to obtain true theoretical PDF for $f(a)$.
-It is also known that more advanced sampling-based approches exist for propagating uncertainty through non-linear function , e.g. \cite{arasaratnam2009cubature}.
-Nevertheless, we choose to employ the linearization procedure because of its minimal computational cost which still allows, as it will be shown in \S\ref{S:experiments}, to match the state-of-the-art performance on equivalent neural networks architectures using backpropagation.
-Finally, note that the linearization procedure is compatible with all the common activation functions such as the relu, tanh, logistic sigmoid, etc.
+Note that a locally linearized activation function is not equivalent to having a linear activation function because for each instance of input covariates $\bm{x}_i$, the linearization is done at a different value $\mu_z$, which maintains the non-linear dependency between the input $\bm{x}_i$ and the output $\bm{y}_i$.
+This linearization procedure is an approximation of the \emph{change of variable rule} (\citeauthor{murphy2012machine}, 2012, \S2.6.2) that would be required to obtain the true theoretical PDF for the output $f(a)$ from the input $f(z)$.
+Although it is known that this approach may lead to poor approximation \citep{wan2000unscented} when there is a non-linearity in a region high probability density, we choose to employ this linearization procedure because of its minimal computational cost which still allows, as it will be shown in Section \ref{S:experiments}, matching the state-of-the-art performance on equivalent neural networks architectures using backpropagation.
+Finally, note that the linearization procedure is compatible with all the common activation functions such as the ReLU, tanh, logistic sigmoid, etc.

 The transition from the knowledge of the $j^{\text{th}}$ layer's activation units to an activation unit on the $j+1$ layer is defined by $a_{i}^{(j+1)}=\tilde{\sigma}(z_{i}^{(j+1)})=\tilde{\sigma}(w_{i,1}^{(j)}a_{1}^{(j)}+w_{i,2}^{(j)}a_{2}^{(j)}+\cdots+w_{i,\mathtt{A}}^{(j)}a_{\mathtt{A}}^{(j)}+b^{(j)}_{i})$.
 Analogously, we go from the last hidden layer to the output layer by following for all $i\in\{1,2,\cdots,\mathtt{Y}\}$.
 All these steps define what we call the \emph{approximate Gaussian feedforward neural network} (AG-FNN), which can be summarized by the input-output relation